pip-services/pip-services-docs/content/en/python/commons/errors/error_description_factory.md

 ### Description

-The ErrorDescriptionFactory class provides a factory to create serializeable [ErrorDescription](../error_description) from [ApplicationException](../application_exception) or from arbitrary errors.
+The ErrorDescriptionFactory class provides a factory to create a serializeable [ErrorDescription](../error_description) from [ApplicationException](../application_exception) or from arbitrary errors.

 Important points